 Though both impact and chrome sockets are useful tools for working on nuts and bolts, their different abilities mean that most mechanics will own both types of sockets so they will always have the right tool for the job.

 Though impact sockets tend to be slightly more pricey, they are worth the investment because they are built to deal with heavier-duty jobs requiring an impact wrench and can withstand high torque scenarios.
 Chrome sockets are the perfect tools when only hand torque is required.
 With a dozen different sets to choose from, you can start out with the sets you need, and expand over time.

-Professional mechanics use both impact and chrome sockets since each type has different advantages and drawbacks.
+The battle between impact socket vs regular socket has come to and end, now you know that professional mechanics use both impact and chrome sockets since each type has different advantages and drawbacks.
 Having both types of sockets will ensure you have the perfect tool for different situations.
-Our sockets, like all Olsa Tools products, come with 30-day risk-free returns and are covered under our 100% Satisfaction Guarantee & Limited Lifetime Warranty to give you peace of mind that these tools are built to last a lifetime.
+Our sockets, like all Olsa Tools products, come with 90-day risk-free returns and are covered under our 100% Satisfaction Guarantee & Limited Lifetime Warranty to give you peace of mind that these tools are built to last a lifetime.